Kenmore Church

 The Church of Scotland (CoS) has decided that, due to falling congregation numbers, it intends to close and sell Kenmore Church.

-Many similar CoS churches across Scotland are also being sold.
+Many similar Church of Scotland churches and Manses across Scotland are also being sold.

 Worried about the future status of the kirk, and being keen not to lose such a precious asset, the Community Council approached the Kirk Session to try to explore options to protect the building for community use for the future should a sale take place.
 Our approach was warmly met and we have been offered the sale of kirk on an exclusive basis for a limited period.
 The details of a sale, including price, are yet to be firmed up.